List of Charlie and the Chocolate Factory characters: Mr. Turkentine

-Mr. Turkentine is Charlie Bucket's school teacher and appears in the 1971 film, but not in the book or the 2005 film.
+Mr. Turkentine (portrayed by David Battley) is Charlie Bucket's school teacher and appears in the 1971 film, but not in the book or the 2005 film.

 He has an odd sense of humour, which he uses to express knowledge.
 He asks Charlie to assist him in making a medicine using several scientific elements for the class, but the project is interrupted due to the frantic Golden Ticket search for Willy Wonka.
 Mr. Turkentine, when hearing the news about the Golden Tickets during the project, dismisses the class and runs out.
 Later, when it is revealed that all of the tickets have supposedly been found ending with a Paraguayan millionaire, he decides to use Wonka bars as an example to teach his class about percentages.
 He uses a few students as examples for the class, including Charlie.
-Charlie, however, reveals that he only opened two Wonka bars during the search and so, to help make it easier for his class, he decides to pretend that Charlie opened 200.
+Charlie, however, reveals that he only opened two Wonka bars during the search and so, to help make it easier for his class, as he reveals that: "Well I can't figure out just two!" decides to pretend that Charlie opened 200.

-Mr. Turkentine is played by British actor David Battley.
+Alberto Minoleta

+Alberto Minoleta is a Paraguay gambler that is featured in the 1971 film.
+His picture (resembling Martin Bormann) was seen on the newspaper claiming that he found the final Golden Ticket.
+A later newspaper states that the Golden Ticket he had was fake causing the contest to be back on until Charlie Bucket found the final Golden Ticket.

+In Tom and Jerry: Willy Wonka and the Chocolate Factory, Alberto Minoleta was portrayed by Droopy.
+His roles is the same and mentions his arrest.
+Unlike the other adaptions, Minoleta was later seen out of police custody floating with Tom and Jerry using Fizzy Lifting Drink at the end of the film describing it to be the only way to fly.

+Note: His role was based off that of a Russian woman named Charlotte Russe, who appeared in the book, falsely claiming to have found a Golden Ticket, with her character being used for the 2005 film.

-Dr. Wilbur Wonka
+Dr Wilbur Wonka

-Dr. Wilbur Wonka, D.D.S. is the father of Willy Wonka in the 2005 film adaptation.
+Dr Wilbur Wonka, D.D.S. (portrayed by Christopher Lee) is the estranged father of Willy Wonka in the 2005 film adaptation.

-Wilbur was the town's prized dentist.
-While Willy Wonka was a child, Dr. Wonka imposed strict rules, putting Willy in cramped braces and forbidding Willy from ever eating candy.
-When Willy announced that he wanted to become a chocolatier, Dr. Wonka allowed him to leave and stated that he won't be here when Willy returns.
-Coincidentally, Dr. Wonka's building was later found no longer in its usual spot.
+The town's prized dentist, Wilbur imposed strict rules on his son, going as far as putting him in cramped braces to prevent him from consuming sweets.
+When Willy announced that he wanted to travel to Switzerland and Bavaria to become a chocolatier (against his father's wishes), Dr Wonka allowed him to leave, but told him that he wouldn't be there when Willy returned.
+True to his word, Dr Wonka's building was later found to no longer be in its usual spot.

 Decades later, the elder Wonka is even revealed to have collected newspaper clippings documenting his son's success when his building was found by Charlie and Willy somewhere in the arctic.
-When Dr. Wonka examines his son, he recognizes him and they reconcile.
+When Dr Wonka examines his son's teeth, he recognizes him and they reconcile.

-Dr. Wonka is portrayed by Christopher Lee.